fioprotocol/fio-devhub/_docs/how-to/governance.md

 }
 ```

-{% include alert.html type="warning" title="Register TPID Address as a proxy" content="To participate, wallets must register their TPID FIO Address as a proxy using /register_proxy" %}
+{% include alert.html type="warning" title="Register TPID Address as a proxy" content="To participate, wallets must register their TPID FIO Crypto Handle as a proxy using /register_proxy" %}

 If a user subsequently executes /proxy_vote or /vote_producer, their vote will no longer be auto-proxied to the wallet.
 In addition, if a user restores their seed phrase in a different wallet, the proxy will be changed to the new TPID.
 In other words, tokens are auto-proxied to the last seen TPID.